 Crop vegetation can take many weeks and even months to reach a plant size or development stage that can minimize, impede or prevent erosion.
 Failing to provide adequate temporary cover within the permit timeline leaves the site subject to erosion into stormwater infrastructure and nearby surface waters, leading to noncompliance with the permit.
 After harvest, soils on the site may be left exposed again for several months.
 Crop residue may be insufficient as a temporary cover to prevent soil erosion during this time.
 Sediment discharges resulting from improperly stabilizing the site or not stabilizing the site within permit time frames could result in enforceable violations of the permit and/or water quality regulations.

 Crop production on construction sites may also result in runoff containing fertilizers, pesticides and crop residue along with the additional sediment inputs from large exposed areas draining to stormwater infrastructure, such as sediment ponds.
 This may result in increased maintenance or premature failure of these systems and potential water quality impacts to downstream receiving waters.

 If portions of the site will remain open for an extended period of time until the construction can be completed, then dense perennial crops such as grasses or alfalfa may be used as a temporary or permanent soil stabilization method.
 Perennial crops can be used provided temporary mulch is also applied at the time of planting to meet the soil stabilization timelines until the crop provides adequate soil cover.
-In this case, permit coverage is maintained and the Permittees are responsible to ensure the site remains stabilized and complainant with the permit until construction resumes at the site.
+In this case, permit coverage is maintained and permittees are responsible to ensure the site remains stabilized and compliant with the permit until construction resumes.

-For information on terminating coverage when construction has ceased please see the guidance document:
+For information on terminating coverage when construction has ceased: Guidance for stormwater permit forms (wq-strm2-60i)